OnixFlutterTeam/onix-flutter-core/README.md

 }
 ```

-It is also possible to override the onFailure method to handle failure objects
+It is also possible to override the onFailure method to handle failure objects:

 ```
 @override